 The Authority continues to work with local businesses to deliver Local Information Points to promote visitor information in the National Park.
 Our core ranger work is boosted by jointly funded projects with Forestry England and New Forest District Council, enabling us to engage with visitors and local residents throughout the National Park and in nearby communities.
-Other examples of joint working include the developing the Green Halo Partnership (supporting the local economy, improved health and wellbeing encouraging sustainable living and enhancing the natural environment) and Hampshire Greenprint.
+Other examples of joint working include the taking forward the work of the Green Halo Partnership (supporting the local economy, improved health and wellbeing encouraging sustainable living and enhancing the natural environment) and Hampshire Greenprint.

-The Authority continued to develop contacts during the 2021/22 year to promote understanding of the National Park (despite having to curtail some such events during some parts of the year due to the pandemic).
+The Authority continued to develop contacts during the 2022/23 year to promote understanding of the National Park.
 This included work with schools to highlight the things that make the New Forest special and how we can all care for it.
-They also assisted with the delivery of Green & Blue Horizons projects and supervised multiple conservation tasks for volunteers of all ages.
+We also renewed efforts to contact new and under-served communities.

-Progress continued to be made on the Recreation Management Strategy review during 2021/22.
+Progress continued to be made on the Recreation Management Strategy review during 2022/23 within the overall new Partnership Plan framework.
 The Recreation Management Strategy sets out the strategic direction for the management of outdoor recreation in the New Forest National Park from 2010 - 2030.
 The strategy seeks to guide and influence recreation and spatial planning policy and implementation across the whole of the National Park and adjoining areas.
 Work to manage recreation in partnership with other organisations is ongoing through the Recreation Management Steering Group and Advisory Group.
 This includes both issue-specific activities and wider strategic work.

 The Authority has continued to support and input into the New Forest Consultative Panel, which is an advisory forum comprising representatives from approximately eighty organisations with an interest in the New Forest National Park and adjacent areas.
-It meets quarterly (virtual meetings) to discuss topical issues and provide views to the National Park Authority and other statutory bodies.
+It meets quarterly to discuss topical issues and provide views to the National Park Authority and other statutory bodies.
 We also facilitate other Forums with wide representation from relevant organisations to help guide and communicate work programmes relating to dog walking, cycling, equine issues, animal accidents and recreation management.

-The New Forest Land Advice Service has continued to provide wide-ranging support to landowners, land managers and young commoners throughout the year.
+The New Forest Land Advice Service has continued to provide wide-ranging support to land-owners, land managers and young commoners throughout the year.

 The Authority routinely consults Parish Councils for their views on all planning applications by providing them with an initial planning officer assessment alongside details of the application.
-Communication has been aided further with the successful Parish Quadrant meetings which are held throughout the year and the Member presence at Parish Councils.
+Communication has been aided further with the successful Parish Quadrant meetings which are held throughout the year and the Member presence at Parish Council meeting.